Zudo

 In order to dig beneath the surface of local perceptions of Zuidas we immersed ourselves in field work: from on-street intercepts to stakeholder interviews, from community workshops to an online survey that captured hundreds of local viewpoints.
 Many Amsterdammers gave their time and fed directly into the key insights for the project.

 It was clear that we needed to help shift perceptions.
 People told us that Zuidas was “just business” and for “suits, heels and ties”.
-Now with the team's vision, we had the opportunity to bring an intimate street experience that Zuidas had never experienced before — creating a narrative rooted in what the business district needs next.
+Now with the team's vision, we had the opportunity to bring an intimate street experience that Zuidas had never experienced before — a narrative for the business district regeneration, rooted in what the area needs next.

 A surprising new name and story for the village